BREAKING NEWS: ENTER THE DRAGON is a classic and it’s mainly because of Bruce Lee’s performance. More on this story as it develops.

 The writer of the movie (some gwilo named Michael Allin who later wrote TRUCK TURNER) admits he didn’t know shit about martial arts or kung fu movies, but that helps I think because it’s weird seeing a kung fu movie that thinks it’s supposed to be a James Bond or a Flint movie.
 You got this crazy island and a weird villain (“straight out of a comic book” says Jim Kelly) and a bunch of deadly killer babes and a gimmicky end scene.
 Bruce sneaks around a secret fortress at night, but he’s so good at it that he gets bored and yawns.
 This movie also takes the one-man-against-many cliche to the highest possible level.
 There is literally dozens of dudes swarming down the hallway toward Bruce and for him dispatching them is about as hard as swatting a bunch of ping pong balls with a tennis racket.

 I mentioned Flint a minute ago and that reminds me, James Coburn was one of Bruce Lee’s celebrity students.
-He tried to help Bruce develop american projects like KUNG FU and the one that became CIRCLE OF IRON.
+He tried to help Bruce develop american projects like the one that became Kung Fu and the one that became CIRCLE OF IRON.
 There’s a documentary on the ENTER THE DRAGON dvd that has footage from Bruce’s funeral here in Seattle.
 And James Coburn and Steve McQueen were two of the pallbearers.
 Can you imagine that?
 James Coburn and Steven McQueen were both learning kung fu from this guy.
 Of course it’s a real bummer he had such a young death by misadventure but especially if you figure he coulda made a kung fu movie with him, Coburn and Steve McfuckingQueen.
 The Great Escape 2, maybe.

 One of these days I’m gonna do a thorough study of the works of Robert Clouse.
 This guy directed all across the spectrum of martial arts because he did everything from this to BLACKBELT JONES to GYMKATA and CHINA O’BRIEN.
 Also THE BIG BRAWL with Jackie Chan which alot of people say is bad but I liked it years ago.
 Partly due to Lalo Schifrin’s funky theme song though.